subinkpaul/chicago_crimes_project/README.md

 Alternatively, you can launch Airflow on a virtual machine in GCP (in this case, please refer to [this video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=16)).

 Setup
-Go to the [airflow](airflow) subdirectory: here you can find the [Dockerfile](airflow/Dockerfile) and the lightweight version of the [docker-compose.yaml](airflow/docker-compose.yaml) file that are required to run Airflow.
+In the project repository, you can find the [Dockerfile](Dockerfile) and the [docker-compose.yaml](docker-compose.yaml) file that are required to run Airflow.

 The lightweight version of docker-compose file contains the minimum required set of components to run data pipelines.
-The only things you need to specify before launching it are your Project ID (`GCP_PROJECT_ID`) and Cloud Storage name (`GCP_GCS_BUCKET`) in the [docker-compose.yaml](airflow/docker-compose.yaml).
+The only things you need to specify before launching it are your Project ID (`GCP_PROJECT_ID`) and Cloud Storage name (`GCP_GCS_BUCKET`) in the [docker-compose.yaml](docker-compose.yaml).
 Please specify these variables according to your actual GCP setup.

 You can easily run Airflow using the following commands:
 * `docker-compose build` to build the image (takes ~15 mins for the first-time);